Ericsson/codechecker/docs/web/diff.md

 ```sh
 CodeChecker store -n "Test Run" ./test_report_dir
 ```
-Now let's fix one of the previous warning in the `foo` function and create a new function which contains a new warning:
+Now let's fix one of the previous warnings in the `foo` function and create a new function which contains a new warning:
 ```cpp
 // example.cpp